Best of Argentina Trip

 Today our driver and bilingual guide will pick you up from your hotel and drive you to the National Park, on the Argentinian side.
 Enjoy a 7-hour tour wandering through the rainforest!

 The falls are surrounded by a humid subtropical forest where the exuberant vegetation is home to many different animals and birds.
-Our guide will help you spot some of them: antbirds, toucans, manakins, parrots, coatis, just to name a few of the most common birds.
+Our guide will help you spot some of them: antbirds, toucans, manakins, parrots, and coatis, just to name a few of the most common birds.
 Lower and upper walkways weave in and around falls permitting up close and personal experiences with this magnificent spectacle of nature.

-The Argentine side of the falls is filled with a myriad of paths and walkways and stairways which allow you to have an experience from many different perspectives.
-You will have the chance to meet “The Devil’s throat”: the largest of the falls and for many the most spellbinding.
+The Argentine side of the falls is filled with a myriad of paths walkways and stairways which allow you to have an experience from many different perspectives.
+You will have the chance to meet “The Devil’s Throat”: the largest of the falls and for many the most spellbinding.
 To get to the “Devil’s throat” you take the ecological train and then walk out along boardwalks.
 After walking and taking pictures of animals and plants, you will have some free time to eat lunch in this amazing environment.
 At the end of the experience, we will drive you back to your hotel.

 Say Hueque Tips